awsdocs/amazon-aurora-user-guide/doc_source/apg-waits.lockrelation.md

 Health maintenance operations such as `VACUUM` and `ANALYZE` can significantly increase the number of conflicting locks\. `VACUUM FULL` acquires an `ACCESS EXCLUSIVE` lock, and `ANALYSE` acquires a `SHARE UPDATE EXCLUSIVE` lock\.
 Both types of locks can cause a `Lock:Relation` wait event\.
 Application data maintenance operations such as refreshing a materialized view can also increase blocked queries and transactions\.

 **Locks on reader instances**
-There might be an increase in locks acquired on reader instances\.
-From the standpoint of locking, Aurora PostgreSQL treats the writer and reader instances as a single unit\.
-Thus, locks acquired on a reader instance can block queries on the writer\.
-Similarly, locks on the writer can block reader queries\.
+There might be a conflict between the relation locks held by the writer and readers\.
+Currently, only `ACCESS EXCLUSIVE` relation locks are replicated to reader instances\.
+However, the `ACCESS EXLUSIVE` relation lock can conflict with an `ACCESS SHARE` lock held by the reader, causing an increase in lock relation wait events on the reader\.
+The replay process eventually detects the conflict in the replication stream and resolves the conflict\.

 ## Actions<a name="apg-waits.lockrelation.actions"></a>